aregtech/areg-sdk/docs/DEVELOP.md

     <Description>Define a constant if need.</Description>
 </Constant>
 ```
-In this example, it is declared a constant named `SomeConst` having type `unsigned short` and having value `100`.
-This values is shared between service provider and clients.
+In this example, it is declared a constant named `SomeConst` having type `unsigned short` and value `100`.
+This value is shared between service provider and clients.

 ### Includes
-The Service Interface XML document may have specific files, which should be included in the code.
-The includes are listed in `<IncludeList> ... </IncludeList> section.
+The Service Interface XML document may have special included in the code.
 For example, a service may include special header file with the implementation of algorithms.
+The includes are listed in `<IncludeList>` section.

 *An example to demonstrate declaration of includes:*
 ```xml